For-Profit Hospitals vs. Nonprofit: Key Differences

 Written by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

 Non-profit hospitals are driven by a mission to provide community service to the public, and therefore do not collect profit for the owners of the hospital.
 These hospitals instead use any excess revenue to improve their operations and make care more accessible.
-Because they’re managed under a charitable model, they maintain an official nonprofit status from the government and are exempt from paying taxes.
+Because they’re managed under a charitable model, they maintain an official non-profit status in relation to the government and are exempt from paying taxes.

 Exempt from local, state, and federal taxes and can therefore allocate more resources to providing healthcare services